ZaytaM/Concentration/README.md

 In the Results folder you can find the output of the scripts.

-In the file even_lmb.py:
+In even_lmb.py:

 -) Option 2 calculates the mass of the solution to the Euler-Lagrange equation with parameter L=0 for different values of q.
+The output can be found in the folder mass within the Results.

 -) Option 3 calculates the mass of the solution to the Euler-Lagrange equation for different values of L and q.
 It checks the monotonicity of the mass with respect to parameter L for a fixed value of q.
+The output can be found in the folder monotonicity within the Results.